 Rear disc brake and revised cylinder head

-By the time the Meriden industrial situation/debacle was resolved, the Triumph Trident (which was in fact the true competition for the T140) was almost dead on its feet, leaving the ageing Bonnie desperately trying to claw back prestige and customers with a package that beginning to show a lot of mechanical wrinkles.
+By the time the Meriden industrial situation/debacle was resolved, the Triumph Trident (which was in fact the true competition for its twin cylinder stablemate) was almost dead on its feet, leaving the "ageing" Bonnie desperately trying to claw back prestige and customers with a package that was beginning to show a lot of mechanical wrinkles.

 And then there was Harley Davidson knocking on the door and slowly getting its act together with a range of brutally attractive, if expensive, 1000cc and 1200cc twins.

-In 1976 the T140 was finally given a rear disc brake.
+In 1976, a rear disc brake arrived.
 In 1978, the bike developed a new, parallel-port cylinder head (to replace the earlier splayed-head that had been a feature since 1959), while the TR7 Tiger, which had started with a single carb, retained it throughout).

-That same year, new carbs were also introduced for the T140 (Amal Mk2s as opposed to Mk1s; the Tiger kept its Mk1), and overall, the bikes were looking more angular and modern—and a little too angular and modern for many Triumph diehards.
+That same year, new carburettors were introduced for the T140 (Amal Mk2s as opposed to Mk1s; the Tiger kept its Mk1), and overall, the bikes were looking more angular and modern—and a little too angular and modern for many marque diehards.
 Worse still, performance was down and vibration was up.
 At least, the modern generation of wannabe gonzo motorcycling journalists felt so, and said as much.